lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

    >[!NOTE]
    >
    >If the assets you are downloading also include licensed assets, you are redirected to the **Copyright Management** page.
 In this page, select the assets, click **Agree**, and then click **Download**.
 If you choose to disagree, licensed assets are not downloaded.
-   >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in AEM Assets.
+   >License-protected assets have [license agreement attached](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) to them, which is done by setting asset's [metadata property](https://helpx.adobe.com/experience-manager/6-5/assets/using/drm.html#DigitalRightsManagementinAssets) in [!DNL AEM] Assets.

    ![](assets/licensed-asset-download-1.png)